Mrs. Lee Morris

 Miss Mary Ostrowski

-Miss Ostrowski is excited to be starting her first year at St. Agnes, teaching 6th grade Religion and 8th grade Literature and Language Arts.
+Miss Ostrowski is beginning her second year at St. Agnes, teaching 6th grade Religion and 8th grade Literature and Language Arts.
 She has her Master’s in Education from Notre Dame and has taught in Catholic schools in both Dallas, TX and Atlanta, GA.
 In her free time, Miss Ostrowski loves cheering on the Fighting Irish, reading, and playing fetch with her dog.
 She is also thrilled to be back in a city that has snowy winters!

 Miss Maggie Borden

 Miss Borden has twelve years of teaching experience.
 While this is her first year returning to St. Agnes, she previously spent eight years teaching third grade and six years teaching seventh grade Math at St. Agnes.
 She then moved to San Diego, California and taught fourth grade for two years at All Hallows Academy in La Jolla.
 After moving back to Virginia, she taught third grade at Nativity Catholic School in Burke.
 Miss Borden earned her bachelor’s degree in Elementary Education at Lock Haven University in Pennsylvania.
 After graduation, she received her VCEA Certification and Basic Catechist Religion Certification.
 In addition, she is certified to teach Middle School Mathematics.
 She has enjoyed the amazing experiences and memories teaching elementary has brought her these past eleven years.
 She is looking forward to teaching middle school and creating what she knows will be so many blessed and fabulous new memories.